-Spell & The Gypsy Collective is one of the brands like free people that has a modern-bohemian style.
+Also known as Spell & The Gypsy Collective, Spell is one of the brands like Free People that brings a unique, modern-bohemian style.

 The boho fashion label is from the idyllic beachside town of Byron Bay, Australia.

-Inspired by far-off places, vintage treasures and childhood memories, Spell & The Gypsy Collective boho designs allude to dreams of freedom, hippie vibes, spells and wilderness.
+Inspired by far-off places, vintage treasures, and childhood memories, Spell’s boho designs allude to dreams of freedom, hippie vibes, spells, and wilderness.

-Spell & The Gypsy Collective feminine dresses are oozing of turquoise love, florals and age-old laces, whispering to your own childhood.
+Spell’s feminine dresses are oozing of turquoise love, florals, and age-old laces, whispering to your own childhood.

 All garments are proudly designed and sampled in the Arts & Industry Estate of Byron Bay and produced ethically in factories around the world.

-Tularosa’s vibrant and expressive boho lines are great for city vacation or mid-strut at a festival.
+Tularosa’s vibrant and expressive boho line is great for a city vacation or mid-strut at a festival.

 One scroll through Tularosa’s boho collection will leave you deep in wanderlust.